 Sounds simple, right?
 Actually, it really can be.

 - First, define what success looks like based on quantifiable outcomes and inputs.
-If you're unsure what Key Performance Indicators (KPIs) you should be looking at, please let us know.
+If you're unsure what Key Performance Indicators (KPIs) you should be looking at, connect with Zuar for a free Data Strategy Assessment.
 Ensure that these KPIs are communicated to your employees.
 This is a great opportunity to re-align with your team and reset expectations.

 - Second, map data to the KPIs.
 If this is a new approach, you may find that you're not currently capturing a lot of this information.
 Or, the systems being used are hard to connect to and pull information from.
-If you're struggling to access data in your system or you need to automate the process, we can help.
+If you're struggling to access data in your system or you need to automate the process, we actually have a robust solution for just that.

 - Third, invest in analytics.
 We highly recommend Tableau, as it's easy to connect to data, explore information, and find compelling insights fast.
 Pair expectations (KPIs) with performance data to see & understand what is happening with your workforce.
 Share these dashboards with employees and be open to feedback.